Guess who's the main character in this India based sitcom.

 - The series amps up the minorities compared to its predominantly Caucasian prequel, but Percy and Jason are still the attractive, straight, cisgender, white leads of the Greek and Roman camps, as well as of the Seven.

 - Subverted in Son of Neptune - Frank is the official leader of the quest.
 And again in House of Hades, when Jason promotes Frank to praetorship to lead the ghost army.

 - Outsourced a fish-out-of-water story about a white male American running a call center in India.

-- Glee has a very diverse cast but the stars of the show always seem to be the white, heterosexual teacher Will, and the Glee club is led by white, straight couple Finn and Rachel.
+- Glee has a very diverse cast, boasting characters of all different races, sexual orientations, and levels of ability, but the stars of the show always seem to be the white, heterosexual teacher Will, and the Glee club is led by white, straight couple Finn and Rachel.
 Lampshaded by Emma at one point.

 - It gets to the point where one episode has a tacked-on musical number for the black Mercedes and the Asian Tina.
 This number is explicitly said In-Universe to have been added to give two underutilized characters something to do.

 - Saved by the Bell Zack, Screech, and Mr. Belding are all white males.
 Zack is the protagonist during the most popular 1989-1993 run.
 Screech and Mr. Belding were in all the incarnations.